 1. Artwork must be 12” X 18” or 8.5” X 11” in size (under/oversized artwork WILL NOT be eligible) and drawn on white poster board or white drawing paper (no lines).
 LVMWD has provided 12x18” paper for each student in your class.
 ALL SUBMISSIONS MUST HAVE THE PARTICIPANTS INFORMATION FULLY COMPLETED ON THE BACK OF EACH SUBISSION TO BE CONSIDERED: STUDENT NAME, GRADE, SCHOOL, SCHOOL OR PARENT CONTACT INFORMATION, TEACHER OR PARENT NAME.

-- If using 12" x 18" paper, artwork must have a 1-inch white or blank border on all four sides.
-(This is a graphics and framing requirement.)
+2. Artwork drawn on 12” X 18” paper must have AT LEAST a one-inch white or blank border on all four sides.
+This is a graphics and framing requirement.

 a. inside or outside of the home or school;

 e. in recreation